lamps-lab/oadsclassifier/README.md

 2. pub_url_cleaner.py:
     A script for eliminating publisher urls from dataset.
 This module has been called within the script "classification_report.py"

-3. model_weight.sav
+3. model_weight.sav:
    This file contains model weights which is loaded in the "OADS.py" script.

 4. OADS.py:
     A script for implementing OADSClassifier.

-5. "dataset.csv"
+5. dataset.csv:
     This csv file contains all the ground truth used for training the model.
-This dataset is not for using in any script.
-It is saved here only for the record
+This file is not for using in any script.
+It is saved here only for the record.

 Requirements
 ---------------